westboroughIOT/hello-wiot-club/README.md

 # hello-wiot-club
 Connect your club approved microcontroller to the internet.

+## Approved microcontrollers
+* ESPDuino
+* Arduino Uno with Esp8266 Module